-By Guest Blogger Janet Shouse, Program Coordinator, Development Disabilities Health Care E-Toolkit, Vanderbilt Kennedy Center
+By Guest Blogger Janet Shouse, Program Coordinator, Developmental Disabilities Health Care E-Toolkit, Vanderbilt Kennedy Center

 As the parent of a son with autism who has recently become an adult, one of my big concerns has been who will provide his medical care when he ages out of his pediatrician’s practice.
 Also, as a parent volunteer with a local autism organization, I often get phone calls from parents seeking medical care for their young adult children with autism.